 That’s where content comes in.
 The right content, delivered at the right time, can demonstrate thought leadership, stimulate conversation, and surface needs your prospects aren’t even aware they have.
-We’ve talked before about leveraging smart sales enablement content, but this time, we’re taking a step back and looking at how—and when—to deploy content throughout the entire buyer journey.
+We’ve talked before about leveraging smart sales enablement content, but this time, we’re taking a step back and looking at how—and when—to deploy predictive content targeting throughout the entire buyer journey.

 Strap in, folks.
 It’s about to get serious.

 In the past decade or so, revenue teams have become increasingly aware of the critical importance of creating and sharing stories to create awareness and drive leads at the start of the buyer journey.
 In fact, 88 percent of B2B marketers are already using custom content marketing—but not all content is created equal.

 The best examples answer very specific questions buyers have based on where they stand in sales funnel.
 The worst are either far too broad, addressing industry trends or serving as vanity content for executives, or far too narrow, focusing solely on product features and specs too early in the funnel.

 A healthy seller/prospect relationship benefits from strategic content at every stage of the journey, delivered on the channels that buyers use most frequently at that stage.
 And while sellers work with prospects every day, they’re rarely part of the content ideation process.
 In the survey mentioned above, just three percent of respondents held a sales title.

 If sellers are going to make use of content to foster relationships with potential buyers, they need to be involved, at some level, in the creation process.
 How?
 By requesting buyer-centric content they can share at exactly the right moments in the sales cycle.